bhhua/VacuumTunneling/README.md

 # VacuumTunneling

-### A package for evaluating bubble profile with a renomalization factor
+### A package for evaluating bubble profile with a renomalization factor in Mathematica

 This package is designed to evaluate such an action